Small laundry room ideas: 15 expert ways to organise a limited space

 How can I make my laundry room look nice?

-The smallest rooms in the house are often the safest to make bold design choices for because a bold color or pattern won’t be present on a large enough scale to become overwhelming.
-It's actually surprising how you can make a room look bigger with paint choices.
+The smallest rooms in the house are often the safest to make bold design choices for because a bold colour or pattern won’t be present on a large enough scale to become overwhelming.
+It's surprising how you can make a room look bigger with paint choices.

-Laundry rooms, however small, provide ample interior styling opportunities and it’s these little touches that will lift your mood and make you want to spend time in them, like a beautifully styled shelf adorned with a candle in your favorite scent or your favorite print in a lovely frame on the wall.
+Laundry rooms, however small, provide ample interior styling opportunities and it’s these little touches that will lift your mood and make you want to spend time in them, like a beautifully styled shelf adorned with a candle in your favourite scent or your favourite print in a lovely frame on the wall.

 Where do you hang laundry in a small laundry room?